reach-sh/reach-lang/docs-md/src/ref-frontends-js.md

 ```

- Returns a Promise for a stdlib based on the provided `env` string or map.
+ Returns a Promise for a standard library based on the provided `env` string or map.
-In environments where the reach stdlib has implicit access to `process.env`,
+In environments where the Reach standard library has implicit access to `process.env`,
 you may omit the `env` argument, in which case `process.env` will be used.

-If the reach stdlib is being used with JavaScript bundlers like webpack
+If the standard library is being used with JavaScript bundlers like Webpack
--- as it is with React, for example --
+---as it is with React, for example---
-then the reach stdlib does not have implicit access to `process.env`.
+then Reach does **not** have implicit access to `process.env`.
 In such scenarios, we recommend that you call this function like so:

 ```js